Point Blank – Springsteen and the shadow of shame

 You’re born with nothing And better off that way Soon as you’ve got something they send Someone to try and take it away

 On the surface, it’s the working class struggle to establish access to property and education.
 ‘They’ represents authority: the government, the military, school, rock-phobic parents like Springsteen’s own father (and mine).
 This was the era of the draft when kids just out of high school were siphoned off to fight in South-east Asia.
 Many didn’t come back; many more returned but left some essential part of themselves in the jungles and rice paddies of the Mekong Delta.
-(Springsteen was drafted in 1967; he failed the medical due to a recent concussion in a motorcycle accident whose effects he somewhat over-elaborated.)
+(Springsteen was drafted in 1967; he failed the medical due to a recent concussion in a motorcycle accident.)

 Throughout his late-70s releases the protagonists of Springsteen’s songs—along with their female accomplices: Wendy and Candy; Terry, Cherry and Sherry—rail against authority.
 Their only means of escape is the car, which assumes mythic proportions in Springsteen’s canon, though to no avail.
 In the denouement of ‘Something in the Night’ it is ‘they’ who know where to find you, ‘they’ who know how to hurt you, and ‘they’ who always prevail: